How to Tame and Sort Your Papers and Documents

 - deeds and titles (until sale)

-- wills, power-of-attorney, medical directives, other after-death instructions such as burial preferences (until next update)
+- wills, power-of-attorney, medical directives, and other after-death instructions such as burial preferences (until next update)

 - legal papers: settlements, divorce papers